Hyrull/Sarge/README.md

 - /event - Add or remove yourself an "event" role.
 I built it before the "channels & roles" Discord feature tbh.

 ##  "Use Cautiously" Commands!!
-- /nsfw, that **bans the user using the command**, unless that have the role that spares them.
+- /nsfw, that **bans the user using the command**, unless they have the role that spares them.
 - /roulette, that **can ban a random unprotected user**, or time you out for incremental lengths.
-> FOR THE LOVE OF GOD DISABLE THESE IF YOU'RE NOT SURE WHAT YOU'RE DOING
+> FOR THE LOVE OF AZEROTH DISABLE THESE IF YOU'RE NOT SURE WHAT YOU'RE DOING

 ---